soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 ![Security Dashboard - Threat Management Summary widget](media/SecDash-ThreatMgmtSummary.png)

 The information you'll see in the Threat Management Summary depends on what you subscription includes.
-For example, the following table describes what information is included for Office 365 Enterprise E3 and Office 365 Enterprise E5.
+The following table describes what information is included for Office 365 Enterprise E3 and Office 365 Enterprise E5.

 |Office 365 Enterprise E3  |Office 365 Enterprise E5  |